ktor-doc-jp/ktor-doc-jp/pages/features/sessions.md

 }
 ```

-You can use these transformations to encrypt, authenticate, or generally transform the Payload.
+You can use these transformations to encrypt, authenticate, or transform the Payload.
-You have to implement that interface and add the transfomer as usual:
+You have to implement that interface and add the transformer as usual:

 ```kotlin
 cookie<MySession>("NAME") {